shubhmadhavan/smmap.github.io/README.md

 ● Waterfalls

 ## <i>Upcoming</i> Maps
-● Tiger Reserves
+● Tiger Reserves of India
-● Hills
+● Hills of India
+● Important Passes of India
+● Glaciers of India

 ## Other Features:
 ● Random/ Shuffle Sort → Default sort mode that allows for Active Recall.